GMAP/visperf/README.md

 ## About Privacy

 We do not upload data from your experiments to our server.
-All processing is done in the browser side.
+All processing required is done in the browser side.